EquiMed logo.

 • Trance-like state

-• Going without water or food for prolonged period of time
+• Going without water or food for a prolonged period of time

 Causes

-Although stall walking is often considered the result of boredom on the part of the horse, the causes are far more complex and relate to the equine heritage, individual temperament, pasture or turn-out time, social interaction with other horses and with handlers, type and amount of exercise, and anxiety.
+Although stall walking is often considered the result of boredom on the part of the horse, the causes are far more complex and relate to the the horse's genetics, individual temperament, pasture or turn-out time, social interaction with other horses and with handlers, type and amount of exercise, and anxiety.

 Horses that spend a great deal of time in a pasture situation with other horses seldom engage in stall walking.
-The trait appears to be inherited in some cases.
 Some horses stall walk after having their manes or tails braided or groomed, which indicates they know they are going to a show and are anxious about the upcoming activity.

 Stall walking may also be caused by a lack of a variety of feed that provides adequate fiber in the diet and that is available on a more natural schedule.
 Good quality feed that is available at least several times a day not only relieves boredom, but is consistent with the horse's natural desire to graze.